chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 Core Problem: What specific, unmet need or challenge does this project address?
 Explain in simple terms what is currently missing, difficult, or ineffective for users.

-**There are existing tools but they are often hard to use or significantly outdated.
+**There are existing tools, but they are often hard to use or significantly outdated.
 We want to have a cost-basis tracking tool that can also store a user's portfolio and account for new buy/sell orders and return of capital (lowering cost basis from dividend).**

 Impact on Users: Describe how this problem affects the users or stakeholders.
 What pain points do they experience as a result of this issue?
 What specific frustrations, inefficiencies, or missed opportunities arise from the current situation?